OffchainLabs/l1-l3-teleport-contracts/README.md

 # L1 -> L3 ERC20 Teleportation

+Contracts enabling direct ERC20 bridging from L1 to L3.

 ### Summary

-In short, there are 3 legs of an L1 -> L3 teleportation:
+In short, there are 3 steps to an L1 -> L3 teleportation:
 1. Send tokens from L1 to a personal `L2Forwarder` whose address depends on its parameters
-2. Create the `L2Forwarder` if it doesn't already exist and start the third leg
+2. Create the `L2Forwarder` if it doesn't already exist and start the third step
 3. Send tokens and ETH from the `L2Forwarder` to the recipient on L3

 ### Deployment Procedure